 - Chunk chicken breast: this dip is all about convenience.
 Buying canned chunk chicken makes it easier and faster.

 - Reduced-fat cream cheese: I am all about eating less fat and fewer calories these days, so I choose to use reduced-fat cream cheese.

 - Greek yogurt: I’ve been using Greek yogurt instead of sour cream or ranch dressing for a while, and really the difference in texture and flavor is so small, I think it’s just a lot healthier to use yogurt.

 - Ranch dressing powder: my go-to flavor secret.
-If you are watching your weight, please try mixing low-fat Greek yogurt and mixing it with ranch dressing powder instead of using the premade ranch dressing.
+If you are watching your weight, please try mixing low-fat Greek yogurt and mixing it with ranch dressing powder instead of using premade ranch dressing.

 - Cheddar cheese: ok, no substitutes here.
 It’s a compromise.
 I choose to eat these calories just because it isn’t the same without them.

-- Hot sauce: use your favorite hot sauce, and as much as you want, depending on the level of heat you like.
+- Hot sauce: use your favorite hot sauce, as much as you want, depending on the level of heat you like.
 I used Frank’s Red Hot.